carmstrong070/QuizWebsite/Resources/Roadmap.md

 - [x] 1.7 Render mock quiz data on quiz webpage

 ### Section 2 - User Interactions
+> Where there is data, there are forms.

 - [x] 2.1 Submitting webpage
 - [x] 2.2 Bind submitted values to C# models